The following are general guidelines for play.

 Points System for Divisions I, II, and III

-During the League season, teams will be ranked within their Divisions based on the method used in the Super 12/14/15 competition.
-The standings will follow the USA Rugby competitions system’s calculations.
+During the League season, teams will be ranked within their Divisions based on the standard:

-Given that we follow the Super 12/14/15 ranking system, the tie-break system will also be employed.
-In the event of two or more teams being equal on competition points the following steps will be used until the tie is broken:
+Given that we follow the standard ranking system, the tie-break system will also be employed.
+In the event of two or more teams being equal on competition points the following steps will be used in the following order until the tie is broken:

 Day and Time of League Matches

-League matches must kick off between 12:00 noon and 2:00 p.m. on Saturday, unless a mutually agreeable change is made prior to the beginning of the season and reported to the appropriate referees association and to the Competitions Committee.
+League matches must kick off between 11:00 a.m. and 3:00 p.m. on Saturday, unless a mutually agreeable change is made prior to the beginning of the season and reported to the appropriate referees association and to the Competitions Committee.